mathshenry/blackjack/README.md

 ### 🏆 Blackjack

 - If the player's **first two cards** total **21** (Ace + 10-point card), it is a **Blackjack**.
-- Blackjack usually beats a 21 achieved through additional cards.
+- A natural Blackjack (Ace + 10-point card) beats a 21 achieved with more than two cards.
-- Optionally, you can implement a **3:2 payout** for Blackjack.

 ---

-### ✋ Optional Rules (Advanced Features)
+### ✋ Optional Rules (Advanced Features) [NOT IMPLEMENTED YET - FUTURE VERSIONS]

 You may optionally implement these features in future versions: